 Poverty, hunger, homelessness, addiction etc. are societal problems in America that are criminalized.
-Rather than make structural changes that address and reduce these societal problems, America has relied on creating and expanding our system of incarceration and defining crime and criminals by our failure to create equitable systems to address these societal problems.
-The notion that people who suffer from these challenges are criminals without the context to which the ‘crime’ occurs, leads to furtherance of inequity and the life altering consequences of a criminal conviction.
+Rather than making structural changes that address and reduce these societal problems, America has relied on creating and expanding our system of incarceration and defining crime and criminals by our failure to create equitable systems.
+The notion that people who suffer from these challenges are criminals regardless of the context in which the ‘crime’ occurs leads to furtherance of inequity and the life altering consequences of a criminal conviction.

-Center for Health and Justice Transformation believes we must decriminalize low level offenses; work with affected communities that are disproportionately impacted; increase funding for poverty reduction; and ensure policy and reforms uphold the health of marginalized communities.
+At the Center for Health and Justice Transformation, we believe we must decriminalize low level offenses; work with affected communities that are disproportionately impacted; increase funding for poverty reduction; and ensure policy and reforms uphold the health of marginalized communities.

 Sign up for our email newsletter and receive updates on our latest trainings and campaigns.